As Supreme Court weakens Clean Water Act, what does it mean for WA?

 The ruling “ignores the Clean Water Act mandate to uphold and protect the physical, biological and chemical properties of waters, and it really ignores how watersheds function,” said Amy Trainer, environmental policy director for the Swinomish.

-In Washington’s Skagit River watershed, for example, where Swinomish retains treaty-protected fishing rights, endangered juvenile Chinook use some wetlands that are seasonally disconnected.
+In Washington’s Skagit River watershed, for example, where the Swinomish retain treaty-protected fishing rights, endangered juvenile Chinook use some wetlands that are seasonally disconnected.

 These are areas off the main stem of the river and they stay dry in the summer.
 When rains come and the snow melts, water flows in, offering critical habitat for Chinook, bull trout and steelhead to find refuge from predators and fatten up before heading into the saltwater.

 The Clean Water Act was created after years of unregulated diking and draining of wetlands for agriculture, real estate or industry.
-Swinomish has helped restore hundreds of acres of habitat lost during that era in the Skagit basin, increasing the estimated Chinook smolt production by about 48,000.
+The Swinomish has helped restore hundreds of acres of habitat lost during that era in the Skagit basin, increasing the estimated Chinook smolt production by about 48,000.

 “But its ability to address the many threats to salmon outside the reservation and throughout the watershed is limited,” the amicus brief stated.
 “The tribe has sometimes been forced to import salmon from Alaska to feed its members and continue its cultural practices and religious ceremonies.”